chpc-uofu/spack-config/readme.md

 ```
 spack config get config
 ```

+#### Compiler setup

+Follow [https://spack.readthedocs.io/en/latest/getting_started.html#compiler-configuration](https://spack.readthedocs.io/en/latest/getting_started.html#compiler-configuration) to add compiler to your user config, and then change it in the global config at ```/uufs/chpc.utah.edu/sys/installdir/spack/spack/etc/spack``` as well.

+Since we have license info for Intel, PGI and Matlab in the ```/uufs/chpc.utah.edu/sys/installdir/spack/spack/etc/spack/modules.yaml```, the license info does not need to be put in compilers.yaml.
+Also, RPATH seems to be added correctly without explicitly being in compilers.yaml.

 Compilers defined are the latest Intel (2018.0), PGI (17.10), stock gcc (4.8.5) and gcc(5.4.0).
 More can be added, or perhaps easier built with Spack.

 (go over config files and explain concretization preferences in ```packages.yaml```, as per [http://spack.readthedocs.io/en/latest/build_settings.html#concretization-preferences](http://spack.readthedocs.io/en/latest/build_settings.html#concretization-preferences))